lepton01/ML/README.md

-# ML
+# Machine lerning repository

-06/03/2023
-Repository for scripts and functions intended to learn machine learning.
+This repo is intended for storage, exposition, and version control of files used to learn optimization algorithms, including genetic, particle swarm, ant colony, and some of neural networks.